 Professional closet systems turn cookie cutter closets into customized wardrobe solutions.
 These systems allow you to fit more in the closet, while making every item easy to find.

-Professional closet systems are truly personalized, created to fit the dimensions of your closet and designed with your wardrobe in mind.
+Professional closet systems are truly personalized, created to fit the dimensions of your personal type of closet and designed with your wardrobe in mind.

 13. Keep Your Seasonal Clothes Tucked Away

 Keeping all of your clothes in one closet year-round can result in overcrowded and wrinkled clothing.

 Out-of-season items should be stored in a secondary closet or in airtight containers or in clothes storage bags elsewhere in the home.
 Rotating your wardrobe based on the seasons ensures you can easily see what items are available to wear, and it protects your other garments from damage.

 There is a reason many home organization professionals use this method to fold t-shirts.
 Storing t-shirts vertically allows you to better see all your shirts at one time, and it takes up less space.

 1. What is the easiest way to organize a bedroom?

 The first step to organize a cluttered bedroom is to break the project down into smaller tasks.
 Then begin sorting through items, one group at a time.
 Create piles of items to keep, donate, and recycle.
 Once you do that, you can start designating spaces for your belongings and placing items into bins and boxes.

 2. How do you organize a small bedroom?